RAAZ-pandey/Dashboards/Product Marketing Analytics Dashboard/Readme.md

 Helps answer:

-\- Which region likes which product?
+- Which region likes which product?

-\- Where should marketing be intensified?
+- Where should marketing be intensified?

----

-\## 🧩 Insights You Can Derive

-\- Which marketing channels produce the highest ROI

-\- Which products generate the most revenue and conversions

-\- High-performing regions vs low-performing regions

-\- Seasonal/quarter-based performance spikes

-\- Efficiency of marketing spend